allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 to group deployments and send them in one batch, then Marathon will work.
 Instead of sending many request (one for each application) send one request with an array of applications to be deployed.
-This coupling is not perfect, for example you can't stop or rollback deployment of a single application in a batch so we didn’t introduced it yet.
+This coupling is not perfect, for example you can’t stop or rollback deployment of a single application in a batch so we didn’t introduced it yet.
 By the way, stopping an application is dangerous [MARATHON-2340](https://jira.mesosphere.com/browse/MARATHON-2340).